BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

 \subsubsection{Remote attestation and key agreement}

-Before sending any data to the server, the client first performs a handshake (\Cref{fig:system-overview}-\circnum{1}) with the \gls{HSM}, which consists of remote attestation and agreement on a session key.
+Before sending any data to the server, a client first performs a handshake (\Cref{fig:system-overview}-\circnum{1}) with the \gls{HSM}, which consists of remote attestation and agreement on a session key.
 Remote attestation is provided by the \gls{HSM} to assure the client that the assumptions made in the adversary model hold.
-This is done in two steps.
-First, the \gls{HSM} proves to the client that it is genuine using the root-of-trust embedded within it at manufacture, as described in \Cref{sec:bg-tee}.
-Second, the \gls{HSM} verifies the following properties and attests them to the client:
+It attests two properties.
+First, the \gls{HSM} attests that it is genuine using the root-of-trust embedded within it at manufacture, as described in \Cref{sec:bg-tee}.
+Second, the \gls{HSM} attests to the client that it is embedded in server hardware incorporating \design.